New to Telerik JustMock? Download free 30-day trial

 End Sub

-Using the steps above and supplying the type arguments you can call non-public generic methods, the sample test looks as following:
+Using the steps listed above and supplying the type arguments, you can call non-public generic methods as well:

 [TestMethod]